Esri-DevCenter-Beijing/wab-app-build-script/README.md

-This script is used to build app that by WAB.
+This script is used to build app created by WAB.
 ===================================================